 PHC 6937 – Frontiers in Biostatistics (3)

-This course will introduce biostatistics Masters and PhD students to current issues and methods in modern biostatistics research.
+This course will introduce biostatistics Master and PhD students to current issues and methods in modern biostatistics research.
 Current faculty will present selected topics from their current research.
 Syllabus

 PHC6937 – Introduction to Statistical Learning (3)